AdobeDocs/campaign-standard.pt-BR/help/api/using/metadata-mechanism.md

 -H 'X-Api-Key: <API_KEY>'
 ```

-Ele retorna a descrição completa do recurso de perfil.
+Ele retorna a descrição completa do recurso do perfil.

 ```
 {